esimmons1/MountAkinaAnimation/README.md

 Why I made it:
 --------------------------------------
 This project was created to bring a piece of the Initial D world to life through web animation.
 It serves as a creative exercise in SVG manipulation and JavaScript animation, aiming to capture the essence of the iconic Mount Akina downhill.
+I also wanted to have an animation on my website and I thought this would look cool.

 ---